 You should also vacuum everywhere- carpets, pillows, mattresses, furniture and car seats.

 Head lice cannot survive without a human host.
-They cannot survive on family
+They cannot survive on family pets!

 Please contact our office with any questions or for further instructions or recommendations if this method proves to be unsuccessful.
 Do not repeat the Nix treatment unless discussed with our office first.